Deterministic Legal Agents: A Canonical Primitive API for Auditable Reasoning over Temporal Knowledge Graphs

 \subsection{Formal OpenAPI Specification}

-The complete, optimized and machine-readable specification of this API is provided as an OpenAPI 3.0 YAML document, available in the project repository\footnote{Further examples, detailed execution plans, and the full OpenAPI specification are available in the project's public repository: \url{https://github.com/hmartim/sat-graph-api}.}.
-The OpenAPI specification includes: complete request/response schemas for all primitives; detailed examples of context recovery planning etc. Developers can use this specification to generate client SDKs, test suites, and interactive documentation using standard OpenAPI tooling.
+The complete, machine-readable endpoint specification is provided as an OpenAPI~3.0 YAML document in the project repository.\footnote{Further examples, detailed execution plans, and the full OpenAPI specification are accessible at: \url{https://github.com/hmartim/sat-graph-api}.} Whereas this paper focuses on the conceptual primitive layer and a representative core subset, the OpenAPI document serves as the implementation-facing contract for the full endpoint surface.
+It enables developers and researchers to inspect request and response schemas, generate client SDKs, implement automated test suites, and deploy interactive documentation using standard OpenAPI tooling.